-Skin cancer on the breast is a rarer location, as most skin cancers develop on areas of the body that see frequent sun exposure.
+Skin cancer on the breast is rare, as most skin cancers develop on areas of the body that see frequent sun exposure.
+However, it is possible for melanoma or non-melanoma skin cancer to appear on the breast, and it’s important not to overlook unusual skin changes in this area.
 It’s also quite uncommon for breast cancer lesions on skin to appear, as there are many differences between skin cancer vs. breast cancer.
 Still, staying aware of any changes to your skin throughout the entire body is always recommended for optimal skin health.

 What Does Skin Cancer Look Like on Breasts?

 While finding melanoma skin cancer on the breast is more rare, it is not impossible.
-Melanoma can develop anywhere on the body, and is the more deadly of the three types of skin cancer, mainly because it is more likely to spread to surrounding areas.
+Melanoma (the most deadly of the three types of skin cancer) can develop anywhere on the body,, including areas like the chest and breast that are often overlooked during personal skin checks.
+It is the more deadly of the three types of skin cancer, mainly because it is more likely to spread to surrounding areas.
 Melanoma begins as a mole-like spot that over time begins to change in color, shape, or size.
+If you’re wondering, “Is this mole on my breast cancer?” it’s crucial to observe it closely for any visible changes.
 Should you find a mole on your breast, make note of its current appearance and watch for any major developments.

 Melanoma and breast cancer can share the same gene defect in some cases.
 People with breast cancer are at an increased risk of developing melanoma.
+Understanding the difference between breast cancer skin changes and melanoma can guide better decisions about when to seek care.
 Scheduling an annual skin cancer screening is a smart way to stay ahead of any issues, as your dermatologist will keep track of any changes to your breast skin.

 Breast Skin Cancer Prevention: When to Be Concerned

 If you notice anything unusual on your skin, use the ABCDE method to keep tabs on it.
+This is especially important when monitoring a mole on the breast, as early detection can make a critical difference.
 Anything out of the ordinary should be examined by your dermatologist.

-• “E” is for Evolving.
+- “E” is for Evolving.
 Moles that change size, shape, or color, or become itchy or painful, are evolving and should be examined.
+If you’re questioning whether a mole on your breast could be cancer, tracking how it’s evolving is one of the clearest ways to decide when to consult a specialist.

 GentleCure Treatment for Common Skin Cancers